babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 #### Handle tapping on a row
 Right now you should be able to see 2 rows however tapping on them does nothing.

-User's input (as any other event) can change ViewModel's state.
-As a result, user's input also need to go through Feedback dance in ViewModel.
-To distinguish user's input from other events, in ViewModel there is `enum Action`.
-Renderer gets a closure in the init called `observer` which takes an `Action` and pass it to a ViewModel.
-All you need to do is to send a proper `Action` into the `observer`:
+A user's input (as any other event) can change ViewModel's state.
+As a result, a user's input also needs to go through Feedback dance in a ViewModel.
+To distinguish user's inputs from other events, in ViewModel there is an `enum Action`.
+Renderer gets a closure in the init called `observer` which takes an `Action` and passes it to a ViewModel.
+All you need to do is to **send** a proper `Action` into the `observer`:

 ```swift